allefant/scramble/readme.md

     </table>

 *   **Docstrings** can be used to automatically generate documentation.
-Strings at the beginning of a function are ignored, but can optionally be outputted to a separate file, associated with the function they are defined in.
+Strings at the beginning of a function are ignored, but can optionally be output to a separate file, associated with the function they are defined in.
 This can then be used to translate into different documentation formats.

 ## More stuff (might change?)